rlizzo/pyscience/20140917_RayTracing/RayTracing.md

 The `isHit` function will simply return `True` or `False` depending on whether a given ray intersects with `obbTree`, which in our case will only be `obbEarth`.

 The second function is a little more complex but the mechanics were detailed in the [previous post](http://pyscience.wordpress.com/2014/09/21/ray-casting-with-python-and-vtk-intersecting-linesrays-with-surface-meshes/).
-I've included comments in the code so you can get what it does but I'm not going to spoon-feed this to you again so read up :).
+I've included comments in the code so you can get what it does but I'm not going to spoon-feed this to you again.
+Read up :).

 In a nutshell it will return two `list` objects `pointsInter` and `cellIdsInter`.
 The former will contain a series of `tuple` objects with the coordinates of the intersection points.
 The latter will contain the 'id' of the mesh cells that were 'hit' by that ray.
 This information is vital as through these ids we'll be able to get the correct normal vector for that `earth` cell and calculate the appropriate reflected vector as we'll see below.